 Is It Possible to Time the Market?

-Predicting the next direction of the stock market is somewhat tricky, and this is why some mutual fund investors who attempt to time the market usually fail in comparison to investors that remain invested.
+Predicting the next direction of the stock market is somewhat tricky.
+This is why some mutual fund investors who attempt to time the market usually fail compared to investors that remain invested.

-Another reason that a majority of these experts allude to is that run-of-the-mill investors do not have the time as well as the skill to be engrossed in timing the market.
+Another reason that most of these experts allude to is that run-of-the-mill investors do not have the time and skill to be engrossed in timing the market.
 Thus, the likelihood of pulling it off over the long term is rather slim.

-If you are a savvy investor or business person, you will agree that a majority of investors out there do not have the time to invest in an effective and functional trading strategy.
+If you are a savvy investor or business person, you will agree that most investors out there do not have the time to invest in an effective and functional trading strategy.
 If you plan to follow this strategy and hope to make serious money in the long term, you need to keep an eye on the market all day long, every single day.
-Timing the market is not an approach that you can use at irregular intervals and for a few minutes.
+Timing the market is not an approach you can use at irregular intervals and for a few minutes.